 - fresh thyme sprigs for garnish

-- In a large rondeaux over medium-low heat, melt the butter and caramelize the onions very well (can take up to an hour).
+- In a large rondeau over medium-low heat, melt the butter and caramelize the onions very well (can take up to an hour).

 - Once caramelized add in the garlic and sweat for 3 to 4 minutes.

-- Next, de-glaze with red wine and cook the liquid until it is most absorbed into the onions.
+- Next, de-glaze with red wine and cook the liquid until it is mostly absorbed into the onions.